LazyRen/LazyRen.github.io/_posts/devlog/Concurrent Programming/2019-12-17-art-of-multiprocessor-programming-summary.md

 ### Turing Computability

-* Methematical model of computation
+* Mathematical model of computation
 * What is (and is not) computable

 ### Shared-Memory Computability